particle-iot/docs/firmware/firmware.md

-- System modes `SEMI_AUTOMATIC` and `MANUAL` behave identically - both of these modes do not not start the Networking or a Cloud connection automatically. while `AUTOMATIC` mode connects to the cloud as soon as possible.
+- System modes `SEMI_AUTOMATIC` and `MANUAL` behave identically - both of these modes do not not start the Networking or a Cloud connection automatically, while `AUTOMATIC` mode connects to the cloud as soon as possible.
 Neither has an effect on when the application `setup()` function is run - it is run as soon as possible, independently from the system network activities, as described above.